Maytag Logo

 The Maytag logo speaks of reliability and durability.
-The emblem represents appliances capable of accompanying their owners throughout their lives, impressing with functionality and longevity.
+The emblem represents appliances that accompany their owners throughout their lives, impressing with their functionality and longevity.
 The symbol communicates stylish design and sturdy materials.

 Maytag: Brand overview